SnickerdoodleLabs/protocol/documentation/openapi/handoff-protocol.md

     },
 }
 ```

+## Alternatives
+The one reward may be claimed on different chains.
+So, compenstations can have alternatives (example, "c3").
+Users can claim the compenstation, "c3", or one of the alternatives, "c4", "c5".

 ## EarnedRewards
 There can be three types of earned rewards after a data wallet has posted the insights